Luffy-456/SukiSU_Kernel_Nord4/README.md

 * 6.1.75 Kernel based

-* To know on which version of OxygenOS you can flash this check the release notes of the respected kernel
+* To know on which version of OxygenOS you can flash.
+Check the release notes of the respected kernel

 * Working Brain 🧠
 ------